andreasKroepelin/lovelace/README.md

 ### Spacing

-You can control how far indented lines are shifted left by the `indentation` option.
+You can control how far indented lines are shifted right by the `indentation` option.
 To change the space between lines, use the `line-gap` option.
 ```typ